Rebeca Andrade: 2021

 Andrade had a breakthrough year in 2021 and won her first Olympic and World medals.
 She returned to competition at the Pan American Championships which offered her a chance to qualify for the Olympic Games as an individual.
 The Brazilian team of Andrade, Christal Bezerra, Ana Luiza Lima, Lorrane Oliveira, and Júlia Soares won the gold medal.
 Individually, Andrade won the gold medal in the all-around with a total score of 56.700.
 This result earned her and Luciana Alvarado the continental quota spots for the 2020 Olympic Games.

-In the qualification round, Andrade qualified in third place to the vault final, fourth to floor exercise final, and second to the all-around final.
+In the qualification round, Andrade qualified in third place to the vault final, fourth to the floor exercise final, and second to the all-around final.
 Following Simone Biles’ withdrawal, Andrade entered the all-around final as the top qualifier.
 After leading the competition in the first two rotations of the all-around final, Andrade won silver in the all-around after stepping out of bounds on two of her floor exercise tumbling passes.
 This was the first-ever Olympic medal for a female Brazilian gymnast.

 Setting another record for her country, she won the gold medal in the vault final with an average score of 15.083.
 This made her the first Olympic champion in Brazilian women's artistic gymnastics history.

 In the floor final, Andrade placed fifth with a score of 14.033 after stepping out of bounds on two of her tumbling passes.
 Reflecting on her success at the Games, Andrade told reporters, "[T]his is not only for me but for the whole of Brazil.
 I want to inspire younger kids with my achievements...
 It's not just the medals.
 I made everybody proud of me."
 She was chosen to be the flag bearer for Brazil at the closing ceremony.